This course can also be presented face to face in-house or via live in-house webinar.

 By offering a range of different case studies, financing scenarios and potential solutions to workshop case studies, the attendees will be able to develop a broad applied overview of debt restructuring techniques.
 This is particularly important in an area of finance where ‘one size fits all’ solutions are not possible and where the financier needs to be open minded, flexible and quick to react to changing circumstances.

-The Advanced Debt Restructuring course draws from the experience of a range of different high profile debt restructuring case studies as well as the experience and project work of the trainer’s 23 year experience in debt structuring, restructuring and problem loan workout.
+The programme draws from the experience of a range of different high profile debt restructuring case studies and failures, including the recent collapse of Carillion in the UK and the failed CVA of House of Fraser in the UK retail industry.
 A number of the case studies used during the course are those that have been undertaken directly by the trainer.

-The Advanced Debt Restructuring course is highly interactive, with the course attendees working in project teams.
+The course is highly interactive, with the course attendees working in project teams.
 They will be required to work in their project teams in devising solutions and providing recommendations to the rest of the delegates who will cross examine their proposals in a credit committee environment.

-During the second day of the Advanced Debt Restructuring course, the attendees will use forecast cash flow analysis as part of the strategic business review for the restructuring candidate.
+During the second day of the programme, the attendees will use forecast cash flow analysis as part of the strategic business review for the restructuring candidate.
 A knowledge of the working of Microsoft excel with therefore be an advantage for the attendees.